LujunWeng/vscterm/README.md

 Also, if the terminal does not show up in some cases, Press `F1` and Input `Toggle Integrated Terminal`

-The setting file is the same as VS Code.
+The location of setting file is similar to VS Code.
 ```
 Windows: %APPDATA%\vscterm\User\settings.json
 macOS: $HOME/Library/Application Support/vscterm/User/settings.json